nasser-rabi/environment-SADs/README.txt

-RSpecies and Trait Distributions Along Environmental Gradients
+Info for: Species and Trait Distributions Along Environmental Gradients

 The following Mathematica script accompanies the pre-print (bioRxiv link).
 The script contains all code required to generate every figure using Mathematica Version 14.0.